 Why Beach Cruiser Bikes Should Have Gears and Brakes

+Women’s Bikes and Men Bikes are becoming more popular, and have been since the 1990s.
 The beach cruiser bike, or simply the cruiser bike, is a close relative of the lowrider bike.
-The best cruiser bikes are the one which are simpler bikes to use, maintain and ride.
-Their smooth riding ensures that you enjoy your casual ride.
-You’ve probably heard of all the cruiser bikes available nowadays, and know them for being heavy, durable bicycles.
+The best cruiser bikes are the ones that are simpler bikes to use, maintain, and ride.
+Don’t you agree?
+I think their smooth riding is what makes casual rides more fun!

 Green cruiser bike